SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 [1] "Men, Singles"
 ```

 Notes: In this section, we will discuss attributes for vectors.
-For more information have at this [link](https://smac-group.github.io/ds/data.html#vectattr)
+You can find further informations on this topic [here](https://smac-group.github.io/ds/data.html#vectattr)

 ---